’m going to do it.”

 And I had peace that I would find the answers working for the Church.

 ’m happy to share that the all the discernment and sacrifices were worth it.
 The transition was not easy – I won’t sugarcoat it!
 I had my fair share of doubts, struggles, even tears, but through the chaos of moving and the adjustments at work, I still had that peace.

 The biggest concerns I had were disproved.
 I’ve grown and learned more than I ever expected, as a marketer, a leader, and a Catholic.
-My life and work has been enriched by my teammates, who inspire and challenge me in faith and through our projects.
+My life and work has been enriched by my teammates, both in Los Angeles and Detroit, who inspire and challenge me through their faith and our projects.

 The people and the mission keep me going.